Shift-invariant homogeneous classes of random fields: Preliminaries

-Hereafter $\prec $ stands for some total order on $\TT$ which is shift-invariant, i.e., $i\prec j$ implies $i+k \prec j+k$ for all $i,j,k\in \TT$.
-A canonical instance is the lexicographical order.
-Both $\inf $ and $\sup $ are taken with respect to $\prec$ and the infimum of an empty set is equal to $\IF$.
-As pointed out in \cite{BP}, an interesting anchoring map which is not $0$-homogeneous is the first exceedance functional $\mathcal{I}_{\EI,fe}$ defined by
+Hereafter $\prec $ stands for some total order on $\TT$ which is shift-invariant, i.e., $i\prec j$ implies $i+k \prec j+k$ for all $i,j,k\in \TT$; a canonical instance is the lexicographical order.
+Both $\inf $ and $\sup $ are defined with respect to $\prec$.
+As pointed out in \cite{BP} an interesting anchoring map is the first exceedance functional $\Ife$ defined by